|

 good sportsmanship and good conduct should apply at

+all times during the match.
 B. It is considered common courtesy

 for each player to step back from the board after